Arcadius: Later reign

 Then in 403, Eudoxia saw another chance to strike against the Archbishop, when she threw her support behind Theophilus of Alexandria who presided over a synod in 403 (the Synod of the Oak) to charge Chrysostom with heresy.
 Although Arcadius originally supported Chrysostom, the Archbishop's decision not to participate caused Arcadius to change his mind and support Theophilus, resulting in Chrysostom's deposition and banishment.
 He was called back by Arcadius almost immediately, as the people started rioting over his departure, even threatening to burn the imperial palace.
 There was an earthquake the night of his arrest, which Eudoxia took for a sign of God's anger, prompting her to ask Arcadius for John's reinstatement.

 Peace was short-lived.
 In September 403 a silver statue of Eudoxia was erected in the Augustaion, near the Magna Ecclesia church.
 Chrysostom, who was conducting a mass at the time, denounced the noisy dedication ceremonies as pagan and spoke against the Empress in harsh terms: "Again Herodias raves; again she is troubled; she dances again; and again desires to receive John's head in a charger", an allusion to the events surrounding the death of John the Baptist.
 This time Arcadius was unwilling to overlook the insult to his wife; a new synod was called in early 404 where Chrysostom was condemned.
 Arcadius hesitated until Easter to enforce the sentence, but Chrysostom refused to go, even after Arcadius sent in a squad of soldiers to escort him into exile.
 Arcadius procrastinated, but by 20 June 404, the emperor finally managed to get the Archbishop to submit, and he was taken away to his place of banishment, this time to Abkhazia in the Caucasus.
 Eudoxia did not get to enjoy her victory for long, dying later that year.

 Death

-With the death of Eudoxia, Arcadius once again fell under the domination of a member of his court, this time the competent Anthemius, the Praetorian Prefect.
-He would rule in Arcadius's name for the final four years of his reign, seeking to repair the harm done by his predecessors.
-He attempted to heal the divisions of the past decade by trying to make peace with Stilicho in the West.
+In his later reign, Arcadius delegated a large amount of the responsibilities to Anthemius, the Praetorian Prefect.
+Anthemius attempted to heal the divisions of the past decade by trying to make peace with Stilicho in the West.
 Stilicho, however, had lost patience with the eastern court, and in 407 encouraged Alaric and the Visigoths to seize the Praetorian prefecture of Illyricum and hand it over to the western empire.
 Stilicho's plan failed, and soon after, on 1 May 408, Arcadius died.
 He was succeeded by his young son, Theodosius.

 Like Constantine the Great and several of his successors, he was buried in the Church of the Holy Apostles, in a porphyry sarcophagus that was described in the 10th century by Constantine VII Porphyrogenitus in the De Ceremoniis.